 Celebration of Pagan Beliefs: Info and Networking Tables are a part of this also, along with the Harvest Ritual, Entertainers, and the Pagan and Heathen friendly Merchants.

 Activism: The Info and Networking Tables are again a part of this goal.

 The costs for such items as the City Park Rental fees, required insurance, porta-potties,the rental of sound equipment are covered by fundraisers, merchant fees, advertising, a raffle, and donations of many who support our goals.

 What happens at an Pagan Pride Event event?

-- Public ritual: A public gathering where Pagans can network with each other and celebrate an Autumn Equinox ritual.
+- Public ritual: A public gathering where Pagans can network with each other and celebrate.

 - Food drive: A food drive or other charitable activity, to share our abundant harvest with others in need, and to make a clear statement to those who have misconceptions about Paganism.
 We know that our ethics, based on concern for ecology, personal responsibility, and individual freedom, mean that we feel strongly called to actions of social responsibility.

 - Workshops, Entertainment, Networking & Info Tables, Pagan Friendly Vendors, Children’s Craft Area